 How is Hope Station paying for the new shelter?
 A $450,000 capital campaign is underway to support the renovation costs, as well as the costs for furnishing the shelter and some remodeling in the current building for additional staffing for the new shelter.
 It is estimated that operating the new shelter will cost an additional $100,000-125,000 annually.
 The Westview Christian Church gift of $150,000 will help fund a portion of the operations for several years, along with additional church, individual, corporate, and civic gifts.
 READ MORE about the capital campaign.

 What about the design and floor plan?
 The exterior of the building will be a renovation of the current architectural design.
-The new shelter will include four bedrooms with four beds each (2 sets of bunkbeds).
+The new shelter will include four bedrooms.
 Each will have a door to a hallway.
-Three of the bedrooms will be connected by pocket doors that will make it possible to accommodate larger families by opening the doors to adjacent rooms.
-While there will be 16 beds in the shelter, in accordance with the city’s occupancy code, client capacity generally will be limited to around 12 clients, plus the Night Supervisor.
+Two of the bedrooms will be connected by pocket doors that will make it possible to accommodate larger families by opening the doors to adjacent rooms.
+While there will be 16 beds in the shelter, in accordance with the city’s occupancy code, client capacity generally will be limited to around 10 clients, plus the Night Supervisor.

 The shelter will include a living room, kitchen/dining room, learning center, laundry facilities, two toilet rooms, two bathing rooms, and an office for the Night Supervisor.